Arizona: Music

 Arizona's budding music scene is helped by emerging bands, as well as some well-known artists.
 The Gin Blossoms, Chronic Future, Roger Clyne and the Peacemakers, Jimmy Eat World, Caroline's Spine, and others began their careers in Arizona.
 Also, a number of punk and rock bands got their start in Arizona, including JFA, The Feederz, Sun City Girls, The Meat Puppets, The Maine, The Summer Set, and more recently Authority Zero and Digital Summer.

 Arizona also has many singers and other musicians.
 Singer, songwriter and guitarist Michelle Branch is from Sedona.
 Chester Bennington, the former lead vocalist of Linkin Park, and mash-up artist DJ Z-Trip are both from Phoenix.
 One of Arizona's better known musicians is shock rocker Alice Cooper, who helped define the genre.
 Maynard James Keenan, the lead singer of the bands Tool, A Perfect Circle, and Puscifer, calls the town of Cornville home.

 Other notable singers include country singers Dierks Bentley and Marty Robbins, folk singer Katie Lee, Fleetwood Mac's Stevie Nicks, CeCe Peniston, Rex Allen, 2007 American Idol winner Jordin Sparks, and Linda Ronstadt.

 Arizona is also known for its heavy metal scene, which is centered in and around Phoenix.
 In the early to mid-1990s, it included bands such as Job for a Cowboy, Knights of the Abyss, Greeley Estates, Eyes Set To Kill, blessthefall, The Word Alive, The Dead Rabbitts, and Abigail Williams.
-The band Soulfly calls Phoenix home and Megadeth lived in Phoenix for about a decade.
-Beginning in and around 2009, Phoenix began to host a burgeoning desert rock and sludge metal underground, (ala' Kyuss in 1990s California) led by bands like Wolves of Winter, Asimov, and Dead Canyon.
+The band Soulfly calls Phoenix home, and Megadeth lived in Phoenix for about a decade.
+Around 2009, Phoenix began to host a burgeoning desert rock and sludge metal underground, (ala' Kyuss in 1990s California) led by bands like Wolves of Winter, Asimov, and Dead Canyon.

 American composer Elliott Carter composed his first String Quartet (1950–51) while on sabbatical (from New York) in Arizona.
 The quartet won a Pulitzer Prize and other awards and is now a staple of the string quartet repertoire.

 Sports

-State Farm Stadium hosted Super Bowl XLII on February 3, 2008, and Super Bowl XLIX on February 1, 2015.
-The stadium is also scheduled to host Super Bowl LVII tentatively scheduled for February 12, 2023.
+Four Super Bowls have been held in Arizona, including Super Bowl LVII which was held at State Farm Stadium on February 12, 2023.

 Due to its numerous golf courses, Arizona is home to several stops on the PGA Tour, most notably the Phoenix Open, held at the TPC of Scottsdale, and the WGC-Accenture Match Play Championship at the Ritz-Carlton Golf Club in Marana.

 Auto racing is another sport known in the state.
 Phoenix Raceway in Avondale is home to NASCAR race weekends twice a year.
 Firebird International Raceway near Chandler is home to drag racing and other motorsport events.